Last Updated on December 1, 2022 by acechapman

 Toto Drake Toilets Design/Materials – 4.5/5

-The tank is a high profile design which means that is taking up less space than many elongated bowl design toilets.
+The tank is a high-profile design which means that it takes up less space than many elongated bowl-design toilets.
 There is also an option to have lockable lids to avoid tampering with the flush mechanism.

 The Drake is available in a variety of colors – Cotton, Sedona Beige, Colonial White, Bone, and Ebony.